statsfm/web/static/beta.md

 ### Leaving the Beta

-Open the App Store and install Stats.fm from the App Store.
+Open the App Store and install stats.fm from the App Store.
 This will overwrite the beta version.